leonhfr/honeybadger/README.md

   Opening strategy to use.
 This defines how moves will be selected from the opening book.
 Available strategies are:

   - None (default): no opening strategy is used.
 The engine will not used any opening book and will only use the defined search strategy to determine which move to play.
+  - Best: the best move from the opening book is played.
+  - WeightedRandom: moves with a higher weight (quality) have a higher probability of being chosen.

 - **Hash**